keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 >\curl -L https://get.rvm.io | bash -s stable --ruby
 ```

 This will install RVM and a current stable MRI Ruby.
-Below we&#8217;ll do some other things:
+Below we'll do some other things:

   * install [JRuby](http://jruby.org/), Ruby implementation for the Java Virtual Machine
   * install Rails for both MRI Ruby and JRuby